-Carter wanted Dayan to soften up Begin.
-He made it clear that Sadat had already made his concessions and he now expected Begin to fold.
-Earlier, Dayan had suggested to Brzeziński to set the Jewish settlement issue aside until all other topics had been resolved, and he had agreed.
-Now Dayan tried to persuade Carter to offer to Sadat to let the Israeli settlements stay for a time.
-Sadat adamantly refused.
-Dayan heard from Carter that Sadat had hardened his position on the West Bank and Gaza Strip, demanding that Egyptian army units be deployed there during the five-year interim period until the final status decision.
-Now it was Dayan’s turn to express vehement disagreement.
-He encouraged Carter to formulate two positions papers, one on Sinai and the other on the West Bank, feeling that U.S. position papers would help clarify the issues.
-Carter said he would do so and present them to both delegations.
-The U.S. side began to realize that it was possible to attain an Israeli-Egyptian agreement over Sinai and leave the West Bank and Gaza Strip issue temporarily unresolved.
-Carter would later write this about this stage: “Later that evening, I met for about two hours with Dayan and Barak… I found Dayan more hopeful, more determined to succeed even than Weizman, who was ordinarily the optimist.
+Carter wanted Dayan to get Begin to make concessions, as Sadat had already done.
+Dayan had suggested to Brzeziński to defer the Jewish settlement issue until other issues were resolved, and Brzeziński agreed.
+Now Dayan tried to persuade Carter get to Sadat to temporarily retain the Israeli settlements.
+Sadat adamantly refused, now insisting on deploying Egyptian army units in the West Bank and Gaza Strip during the five-year interim period.
+Now Dayan vehemently disagreed.
+Carter agreed to Dayan’s request that the Americans formulate two positions papers to help clarify the issues, one on Sinai and the other on the West Bank.
+The U.S. side began to realize that an Israeli-Egyptian agreement over Sinai could be reached while leaving the West Bank and Gaza Strip issue unresolved temporarily.
+Carter later wrote: “Later that evening, I met for about two hours with Dayan and Barak… I found Dayan more hopeful, more determined to succeed even than Weizman, who was ordinarily the optimist.
 He seemed willing to accept failure, however, rather than consider the removal of all Israeli settlers from the Sinai.
-I wished that Dayan knew Sadat better.
-They were hardly acquainted, and had had very little chance to talk out the important issues together.”
+I wished that Dayan knew Sadat better.”

 While Dayan reached understandings with Carter, the other members of the Israeli delegation experienced a sense of failure.
-On September 12, Begin told them he would give them just another three days to get some results.
-Dayan asked everyone to have patience because Carter was in the process of preparing a new proposal that would deal primarily with Sinai.
-In an attempt to apply pressure to the U.S. side, Dayan told the Americans that the mood of the Israeli delegation was pessimistic and when he walked past Ambassador Lewis he mentioned that, by the way, he was planning on returning to Israel the next day.
-An appalled Lewis immediately reported the news to Carter.
-The Americans realized that the talks were slipping through their fingers and picked up the pace.
+On September 12, Begin told them he would wait just another three days for results.
+Dayan asked for patience, explaining that Carter was preparing a new proposal focusing on Sinai.
+To apply pressure on the Americans, Dayan told them about the Israeli delegation’s pessimism, mentioning to Ambassador Lewis that, by the way, he was planning on returning to Israel the next day.
+An appalled Lewis immediately told Carter, and the Americans started moving faster, fearing that the talks could slip through their fingers.

-The next day, Begin refused to sign the U.S. position paper, so the Americans began to work on another version.
-The issues were scrutinized and clarified one by one.
-The Israeli settlements in Sinai turned out to be the major stumbling block.
-Carter summoned Dayan and Barak and told them than Israel must agree to evacuate the settlements in Sinai.
-If it did so, it would be possible to sign a peace treaty.
+When Begin rejected the Americans position paper the next day, the Americans immediately worked on another version.
+Scrutinizing each issue, they realized that the primary obstacle was Israel’s Sinai settlements.
+Carter told Dayan and Barak that Israel must agree to evacuate the settlements in Sinai in order to reach an agreement.